mstcl/pycde/README.md

 ## Usage

-Go to [http://localhost:888](http://localhost:8888) for jupyterlab.
+Go to [http://localhost:8888](http://localhost:8888) to access Jupyter Lab.
 There are no login tokens.
 To access remotely, use SSH tunnelling.